Traveling to San Juan Island

-If you've decided to bring your car to San Juan Island, you will find that parking is free anywhere in Friday Harbor.
-Just drive several blocks from the ferry terminal to find an unrestricted parking spot.
-Our kayak trip email confirmation that you receive after making your tour reservation has a link to parking map of Friday Harbor.
+Parking in Friday Harbor is free, but you must drive several blocks from the ferry terminal to find an unrestricted parking spot.
+Our kayak trip confirmation email that you receive after making your tour reservation has a link to parking map of Friday Harbor.

 Ferry Travel within the San Juan Islands – The Inter-Island Ferry & Local Flights For visitors who have already made it to one of the other ferry-served San Juan Islands, which includes Orca Island, Lopez Island, and Shaw Island, travel to Friday Harbor can be done via the inter-island Washington State Ferries or on quick commercial flights.
 The inter-island ferry is free for foot passengers and cars generally only pay if they are moving eastbound.
 Air flights between the islands are also frequently scheduled on Island Air, Kenmore Air Seaplanes, and San Juan Airlines, and take only a few scenic minutes.
 There are also several water taxi services you can use for inter-island travel among the San Juan Islands.